pribiller/revsort/README.md

 ## Performance

-The main algorithm implemented in this program comes from the paper ["Advances on sorting by reversals"](https://www.sciencedirect.com/science/article/pii/S0166218X06003751) by Eric Tannier, Anne Bergeron, Marie-France Sagot.
+The main algorithm implemented in this program comes from the paper ["Advances on sorting by reversals"](https://www.sciencedirect.com/science/article/pii/S0166218X06003751) by Eric Tannier, Anne Bergeron, and Marie-France Sagot.

 This paper proposes an algorithm with subquadratic time complexity to sort a genome.
 Given two genomes with *n* genes, the program can find a sequence of reversals in O(*n*×√(*n*×log(*n*)).
 Until very recently (2024), this was the fastest algorithm to solve the problem.